maafiah/IdiomsResearch/README.md

 <!-- This is a comment, it will not be included -->

 ## Reference
-Our paper, *A Survey of Idiom Datasets for Psycholinguistic and Computational Research* (2025) is on [arXiv](https://arxiv.org/abs/2508.11828).
+Our paper, *A Survey of Idiom Datasets for Psycholinguistic and Computational Research* (2025) was published in the *Proceedings of the 21st Conference on Natural Language Processing (KONVENS 2025)*.
+It is available on [ACL](https://aclanthology.org/2025.konvens-1.9/)  and on [arXiv](https://arxiv.org/abs/2508.11828).

-To be presented at KONVENS 2025 conference.
+This work also was presented at the [KONVENS 2025 conference](https://konvens-2025.hs-hannover.de) on September 11, 2025 (the slides are available in this repository).

 ---
 ## Data sets from psycholinguistics